russellgordon/icd2o-s2-2023-24/src/site/notes/Concepts/Movement in 3D Space.md

 ## Exercises

+The [pan](https://youtu.be/GbnYBmqBbKA?t=47), [tilt](https://youtu.be/GbnYBmqBbKA?t=69), and [zoom](https://youtu.be/GbnYBmqBbKA?t=85) camera movements are all pretty straightforward to implement in Alice, if you have carefully studied the [[Concepts/Movement in 3D Space#Position and Orientation\|position and orientation examples]] given above.

-The goal of these exercises is for you to be comfortable with understanding how this camera pan was created:
+The goal of these exercises is for you to be comfortable with understanding how to implement a semi-circular [dolly](https://youtu.be/GbnYBmqBbKA?t=90) shot, like this:

 [![Screenshot 2023-02-21 at 3.18.47 PM.jpg|700](/img/user/Media/Screenshot%202023-02-21%20at%203.18.47%20PM.jpg)](https://www.youtube-nocookie.com/embed/8piXdy6_riI)